writerthethinker1/relax_write/materials/course_files/notes/study_guides/index.md

 ---
 layout: post
 title: 'Study Guides'
+comments: "Before each exam, there's a study guide which is a set of common things as well as a set of problems to get us acquainted on what to do in the time period.
+You guys will do great!"
 ---

-Before each exam, there's a study guide which is a set of common things as well as a set of problems to get us acquainted on what to do in the time period.
-You guys will do great!
+{{ page.comments }}

 <div>
 {% for thing in site.markdown_notes %}